Samanq/SampleProjects/Azure/Fundamentals_AZ_900/README.md

 ## Tips
 Data coming into Azure is free, but, data going out of Azure has cost.<br>
 Transferring data from one region to another has a cost as well

+No charge for virtual network interface<br>
+No charge for virtual networks<br>

 Continue from 207